Discover all the best things to see and do in Tenerife, the largest island in the Canary archipelago.

 San Cristóbal de La Laguna

-This picturesque town was declared a World Heritage Site by UNESCO in 1999, and its historic centre is full of churches and buildings dating back to the 16th, 17th and 18th centuries.
-Don’t miss the Plaza del Adelantado, the Santa Catalina de Siena monastery, the Casa del Corregidor or the Iglesia de la Concepción church, among many other wonders.
+This picturesque town was declared a UNESCO World Heritage Site in 1999 and its historic center has numerous stunning churches and buildings from the 16th, 17th, and 18th centuries.
+Don’t miss the Plaza del Adelantado, the Monastery of Santa Catalina de Siena, the Casa del Corregidor, and the Iglesia de la Concepción, to name a few.

 La Orotava

-Considered one of the most beautiful towns on the island, the historic centre was declared a national historic site in Spain, and there is no shortage of reasons why!
-Marvel at the Casa de los Balcones, the Jardines del Marquesado de la Quinta Roja, the church of la Concepción or the town hall square.
-Orotava is also famous for the impressive flower carpets that adorn the old town during the Corpus Christi celebration.
+Considered one of the most beautiful villages in Tenerife, its historic center was declared an area of national interest (Conjunto Histórico Artístico Nacional), and there is no shortage of reasons why.
+Marvel at the Casa de los Balcones, a historic monument and museum, the 19th-century Jardines del Marquesado de la Quinta Roja, the Iglesia de La Concepción and the charming town hall square.
+Orotava is also famous for the impressive flower carpets that adorn the historic old town during the celebration of Corpus Christi.

 Garachico

 Although an eruption of the Trevejo volcano devastated a good part of the town in 1706, Garachico rose from the ashes possibly even more beautiful than before.
 Fortunately, some of its historic buildings were saved from the disaster and can still be visited today.
-Do not miss the Convento de San Francisco, the Castle of San Miguel and the natural pools of El Caletón.
+Highlights include: the 16th-century Convento de San Francisco, now home to the Public Library and Municipal Archives, the 16th-century Castle of San Miguel and the natural pools of El Caletón.
+To discover these and other villages, join an excursion through the north of Tenerife.

 Parks